yjsyyyjszf/GH-Injector-Library/README.md

 ## GH Injector Library

-A feature-rich DLL injection library which supports x86, WOW64 and x64.
+A feature-rich DLL injection library which supports x86, WOW64 and x64 injections.

 ----